NYUAD-Core-Bioinformatics/PromethION-Transfer/README.md

 #### Email Notification Setup

 Update the email account credentials in the .env file before running the script.
+Currently email notifications only triggers if there is any new run created or if there is a failure.
+No emails triggered, where there is no change.

 To disable the email notification, then set ```MAIL_ENABLED = False``` in the script.